Scalable Quantum Monte Carlo Method for Polariton Chemistry via Mixed Block Sparsity and Tensor Hypercontraction Method: Summary

 In summary, we have formulated and analyzed a mixed BS-THC representation of Cholesky tensors for AFQMC, leading to a cubic scaling AFQMC method across 1D/2D/3D molecular ensembles.
 The central findings, a) linear NNZ growth in $L^\gamma$, b) sublinear but unsaturated average rank, and c) pronounced rank heterogeneity, are robust across dimensions and consistent with locality and inhomogeneity in molecular ensembles.
 A cost model yields a \emph{size-independent} rank threshold that splits the Cholesky set into BS and THC subsets.
 The resulting mixed BS-THC scheme capitalizes on both: BS bounds the per-$\gamma$ cost by $\mathcal{O}(N^2)$, and THC (with a \emph{size-independent} rank cutoff) captures inexpensive low rank contributions without incurring super-cubic growth.
 The resulting AFQMC exchange-energy evaluation scales as $\mathcal{O}(N^3)$ with reduced memory, and the method preserves accuracy at practical thresholds.
 This enables predictive AFQMC studies of large molecular ensembles and cavity-modified chemistry in the collective regime.

 Beyond AFQMC, we believe the same mixed BS-THC representation can be applied to any method whose bottlenecks are ERI-amplitude contractions.
-In coupled cluster (e.g., CCSD/EOM-CCSD) and perturbative corrections, the costly terms built from ERI $(ij|ab)$ and related intermediates can be rewritten as sums over Cholesky tensors; routing genuinely low rank vectors to THC while keeping the remainder block sparse reduces prefactors and, in localized bases, can lower the effective scaling on realistic systems without sacrificing accuracy.
+In coupled cluster, e.g., Coupled Cluster Singles and Doubles (CCSD) and Equation-of-Motion CCSD (EOM-CCSD), and perturbative corrections, the costly terms built from ERI $(ij|ab)$ and related intermediates can be rewritten as sums over Cholesky tensors; routing genuinely low rank vectors to THC while keeping the remainder block sparse reduces prefactors and, in localized bases, can lower the effective scaling on realistic systems without sacrificing accuracy.
+More broadly, our framework is complementary to other existing low-rank ERI approaches~\cite{Parrish:2012aa, Dong:2018aa, Weigend:2002aa}.
+Low-rank structure can be introduced either at the level of the four-index ERI (e.g., alternative ERI factorizations) or via nested decompositions of the Cholesky tensors $L^\gamma$ produced by CD; the proposed mixed BS–THC strategy belongs to the latter class, and can be combined with upstream ERI decompositions and/or downstream compression/acceleration of selected $L^\gamma$ subsets to further reduce prefactors while retaining accuracy.
+Besides, our framework is complementary to other exchange-acceleration strategies, and could be further integrated with alternative efficient schemes, e.g., mixed deterministic–stochastic representations for exchange \cite{Bradbury:2023aa}—potentially yielding additional reductions in wall time for large-scale calculations.
 Hence, we believe our proposed mixed BS-THC scheme provides a scalable, accuracy-preserving, and broadly transferable route to cubic-scaling exchange-energy evaluation, enabling predictive simulations of large molecular ensembles and cavity-modified chemistry with AFQMC and beyond.